 Consistent with national trends, Vermont continues to experience a demographic decline in the overall number of graduating high school students.
 This is expected to last for the foreseeable future and likely result in permanently lower enrollments going forward.
-Additionally, free college initiatives in neighboring states is a newer trend that is increasing the competitive landscape and forcing aggressive discounting strategies to ensure VSC enrollments, especially at Castleton as it borders New York State.
-All of the colleges have adopted programs and strategies to better recruit in this shrinking market.
-In addition, the State of Vermont has been initiating programs that permit high school students to attend college, and receive both high school and college credits for courses.
-The VSC has taken a lead in participating in these programs that will benefit the students by reducing their overall cost of college, as well as provide some additional revenue for the colleges.
+In fact, the number of births in Vermont in 2015 was the lowest since before the Civil War and continues to shrink.
+Additionally, free college initiatives in neighboring states and online education are increasing the competitive landscape and forcing aggressive discounting strategies to ensure VSCS enrollments.
+All of the institutions have adopted programs and strategies to better recruit in this shrinking market.